Skip to content

 Introduction

-Physical Web is a technology and concept that brings location- and context-based information to customers and visitors via their mobile phones.
+Physical Web is a technology and concept provided by Google that brings location- and context-based information to customers and visitors via their mobile phones.

-At a venue beacons are installed that comply to Eddystone-URL, and that signal a URL continuously that is detected by a phone app.
+At a venue you install beacons that comply to Eddystone-URL, and that signal a URL continuously via Bluetooth Low Energy that is then detected by a phone app, e.g. CliqTags Nearby.

-To use Physical Web, visitors/customers install CliqTags Nearby (free app for iOS and Android).
+To enable Physical Web, visitors/customers install CliqTags Nearby (free app for iOS and Android).
 Once installed and started, everything’s set from the user’s point-of-view.
+It will ask for activating Bluetooth if it’s not.

 CliqTags is a content solution that’s very effective to use with Physical Web, providing content and interaction in a manner optimized for mobile use, with quick loading, quick navigation etc.

-These are only a few examples, presented in a “LEGO brick” fashion, that you can combine based on relevance for your business, and that hopefully provides ideas for innovative uses.
+What follows are a few examples, presented in a “LEGO brick” fashion, that you can combine based on relevance for your business, and that hopefully provides ideas for innovative uses.

-The use cases are mostly visitor/consumer-focused, but there’s also a relevant productivity aspect, where Physical Web could provide information to employees at relevant locations.
+The use cases are mostly visitor/consumer-focused, but there’s also an internal productivity aspect, where Physical Web could provide information and interaction to employees at relevant locations.

 Example use case